John Mulaney: Kid Gorgeous at Radio City: Analysis

 Thematically, the show explores familial relationships, the trials and tribulations of contemporary American life, and the rituals commonly associated with Catholic mass.
 The routine is a tonal continuation of Mulaney's preceding performances, New In Town and The Comeback Kid, which featured anecdotes about his childhood interspersed with his perspective upon marriage, religion and politics.

 The idea that humor "lies in the strangeness of everyday life" underpins the content of Kid Gorgeous, as Mulaney brings "a unique sense of empathy and specificity... to his stories and performances about the weirdoes living among us".
-Absurd yet arguably believable characterisation is essential to the special, as Mulaney's observational humor and "honest-to-God kindness" are visible throughout his depictions of his extended family and retired police detective JJ Bittenbinder.
+Absurd yet arguably believable characterization is essential to the special, as Mulaney's observational humor and "honest-to-God kindness" are visible throughout his depictions of his extended family and retired police detective JJ Bittenbinder.
 This preoccupation with the eccentric is also illustrated by Mulaney's recollections of his tenure on Saturday Night Live, as he describes bizarre encounters with British celebrities Mick Jagger and Patrick Stewart.

 The Atlantic's David Sims noted the increased maturity of the special's content.
-Sims attributes this to Mulaney's relationship with his "bizarrely boring" father, Charles Mulaney, which has precipitated a gradual realisation that he is "half a world closer to the life of his good Catholic dad" following his recovery from alcoholism.
+Sims attributes this to Mulaney's relationship with his "bizarrely boring" father, Charles Mulaney, which has precipitated a gradual realization that he is "half a world closer to the life of his good Catholic dad" following his recovery from alcoholism.